 When Not to Use Polarized Glasses

 There are a few instances where polarized lenses are not recommended.
-For instance, you will have difficulty seeing images on LCD (liquid crystal display) screens—like your car dashboard controls, ATM cash machines, cell phones and some watches.
+For instance, you will have difficulty seeing images on LCD (liquid crystal display) screens such as:

 It is important to keep in mind that if your sunglasses are labeled as blocking the sun’s harmful ultraviolet (UV) rays, it does not mean they are polarized too.
 Polarized lenses will be labeled as such.